gunther-bachmann/6510/README.md

 If illegal opcodes or other elements are used that are not understood by the compiler, the following error message may occur:

-The following error is given, if on line 12 (it's always -1 because of the swallowed first she-bang line), an unknown opcode (starting with k) is given:
+The following error is given, if on line 12 (it's always -1 because of the swallowed first she-bang line), an unknown opcode (e.g. starting with k in column 8) is given:

     ; .../6510/string:11:8: parse error
     ;   unexpected: k